tensorzero/tensorzero/examples/tutorial/README.md

 For the second example (Email Copilot), you will also need to set the `ANTHROPIC_API_KEY` environment variable.

 Then, execute the following commands to run the examples.
+We use Docker Compose to simplify the setup for the tutorial.
-Docker Compose will launch a ClickHouse database, launch the TensorZero Gateway, and run the requests using a Python script.
+It will launch a ClickHouse database, launch the TensorZero Gateway with the corresponding configuration, and run the API calls using a Python script.

 ## Examples

+You can find the script and configuration files for each example in its corresponding sub-directory.
+Feel free to make changes and explore!

 ### Part I — Simple Chatbot